1. When should I take Behind-The-Wheel driving lessons?

 Another way to take the driving lessons is for a student to take two or even all three of the lessons in a row in order to better prepare the teenager to drive with a parental gaurdian.
 Another option is to schedule just one lesson and see how your teenager does driving with you.
 Then decide how to schedule the rest of your teen’s lessons.
 Perhaps the teenager is doing above average and you want to wait a little for the next lesson.
 Perhaps your teen doesn't have the control you want or you simply don't feel comfortable with the student’s skill level.
 If this is the case, schedule another lesson right away.
 Many of our families take extra lessons.

 2. What is the best procedure for driving with a parental gaurdian for the first time?

 A new driver should NOT drive away from the DMV office.
 Take your first two hour behind the wheel lesson from a driving school before driving with yout permit.
 Then have a parental guardian take you to a quiet resdential area or to a parking lot with no light poles.
 First get used to the entire instrument panel.
 Then turn the steering wheel while in park and lightly touch the pedals.
 Adjust and readjust the seat and rearview and side mirrors again and again until you have them correct.
 Move the car very slowly.
 Don't try traffic until you have mastered turns and parking along side the curb.
 Your parental gaurdian may schedule another driving lesson or even complete all six hours if they feel uncomfortable with your level of control.

 3. How do I get a learner's permit?
 What do I bring with me to DMV?

 Click on "Get Permit" drop down tab.

 4. Is an appointment for the written test required by DMV?

-No, DMV accepts walk ins for the written test.
+Yes, DMV does not accept walk ins for the written test, at this time

 5. How do I make an appointment for the written test to get my learner's permit so I get taken care faster once I am there?